Need a report that reflects how COVID-19 has impacted this market and its growth?

 The Middle-East and Africa electric vehicle market report covers the latest trends and COVID-19 impact, followed by technological developments in the market.
 The scope of the report covers segmentation based on the drive type, vehicle type, and geography.
-By drive type, the market is segmented into a plug-in hybrid, pure electric.
+By drive type, the market is segmented into plug-in, hybrid, and pure electric.

 By vehicle type, the market is segmented into passenger cars and commercial vehicles.
-Moreover, by geography, the market is segmented into the United Arab Emirates, Saudi Arabia, South Africa, Egypt, Rest of Middle-East and Africa.
-For each segment, market sizing and forecast have been done on the basis of value USD million.
+Moreover, by geography, the market is segmented into the United Arab Emirates, Saudi Arabia, South Africa, Egypt, and Rest of Middle-East and Africa.
+For each segment, market sizing and forecasts have been done based on value (USD million).

 |By Drive Type|

 Rise of Electric Mobility in the Middle-East and Africa Region